 Urea, a toxic waste found in urine, is a prime example.
 A bear breaks down urea and uses the resulting nitrogen to build protein, which is then used to maintain organs and muscles.
 In other words, bears lose fat and may actually gain lean muscle mass while hibernating!

-This article was originally published in the Spring 2014 issue of Yellowstone Quarterly.
+This article was originally published in Yellowstone Quarterly.